anhvu0/Fuel4353/README.md

 # Fuel4353
 Tested on Windows and MacOS<br>
-Step 1: Open VSCode, Clone and Fetch this branch (Ryan-django-mdb-ui-react) from Github<br>
+Step 1: Open VSCode, Clone and Fetch this branch (Ryan-django-mdb-react) from Github<br>
 Step 2: ```cd``` into the outer ```backend``` <br>
 Step 3: delete the ```Pipfile``` here<br>
 Step 4: create a virtual environment by typing in ```pipenv shell```<br>